+- Care: Sariowarcies, snacks and beverages.

-- Wi-Fi available.
+Wi-Fi available.

 Amtrak Quiet Car (Monday-Friday only).

 Bicycles: A limited number of spaces are available to transport standard bicycles to/from most Blue Water and Pere Marquette stations.
 Reservations are required; nominal charges apply; passenger assists with loading and unloading as carry-on baggage on the Blue Water and checked trainside on the Pere Marquette.
+Visit Amtrak.com/bikes for more information.

+- information.

-Visit Amtrak.com/bikes for more information. - B Greyhound Lines Thruway connection at Chicago Union Station.
-Amtrak tickets are sold only only when purchasing a connecting or return Amtrak train ticket.
+Greybound Lines Thruway connection at Chicago Union Station.
+Amtrak lickets are sold only only when purchasing a connecting or return Amtrak train ticket.
 Otherwise, buy ticket directly from Greyhound.

-Greyhound Lines Thruway connection at Dearborm. - 62 - Indian Trails Thruway connection at Battle Creek.
+Greybound Lines Thruway connection at Dearborn.

+Indian Trails Thruway connection at Battle Creek.

 Indian Trails Thruway connection at Kalamazoo.
 For Thruway connection from Grand Rapids to Trains 350 and 354, and from Train 351 to Grand Rapids, see back.
-74